Blomgreen/QueueBot/README.md

 # QueueBot
-A queuebot for integrating velocity sniper with discord bot commands - FOR WINDOWS ONLY
+A queuebot for integrating velocity sniper with discord bot commands

 Step 1.
 Download the latest release.